It’s common for healthy babies to spit up but…why is it yellow? Is this normal?

 As a mother, you can take certain steps that work to reduce spitting up yellow.

 If you’re unsure about the vomiting or spit-ups of your little one, it’s always best to check with your doctor/pediatrician.

 It’s best to do this ASAP before all the yellow starts building up!

 FINAL TIP: Another common thing parents worry about is Sudden Infant Death Syndrome.
-If you want to know more about it, you can check out our guide on when you can stop worrying about SIDS and how you can prevent it.
+If you want to know more about it, you can check out our guide on when you can stop worrying about SIDS.